nbrockington/cipher-challenge/README.md

 `>>> new_key = add_substitution_to_key( key , plainchar , cipherchar )`

+# Transposition ciphers:

+To decrypt a write-by-row, read-by-row transposition cipher with a given permutation list "perm":

+`>>> plaintext = decrypt_transposition_with_perm( ciphertext , perm , "row" )`

+To decrypt a write-by-row, read-by-column transposition cipher with a given permutation list "perm":

+`>>> plaintext = decrypt_transposition_with_perm( ciphertext , perm , "column")`

 # Known issues

 -- The ciphertext inputs must have all newlines removed before being passed as arguments.
+Ideally they should all be in uppercase letters as the frequency analysis procedures depend on this.